“She won’t return my calls or texts because I wouldn’t reschedule the party to a date that works for her.”

 “I couldn’t believe it when I found out all she had done to give management a negative opinion of me and my skills.”

-Have you ever been manipulated or intimidated by somebody?
+Do you know when you’re being manipulated or intimidated by somebody?

 Manipulation is defined as control or influence (a person or situation) cleverly or unscrupulously; to control or play upon by unfair, or insidious means especially to one’s own advantage, so as to serve one’s purpose.

-Some people treat us this way naively, simply motivated by feelings of jealousy, control, insecurity, or anger.
+Some people treat us this way naively.
+They’re simply motivated by feelings of jealousy, control, insecurity, or anger.

 In most cases, we become shark bait by taking false responsibility.